-- (1) In the present report, Application Data refers to essential data for an application to function properly during the V2X service execution (Step 3 described in Chapter 5.).
-Such information may include timing information, positioning and dynamics information of ego-vehicle/user device and/or other road users/infrastructure, coded or unprocessed static and/or dynamic information about the environment or events, operation instructions or commands, etc. - (2) In this option (OEM-supported SP App), as the SP remains the responsible entity for the V2X service, the application data source is marked as SP, though the data may be obtained via in-vehicle APIs provided by OEMs (according to the agreement between OEM and SP or following related standards.) - (3) In this option (OEM-supported SP App Type-B or OEM-independent SP App), the SP App may use the power supply from the vehicle without specific agreement between the SP and OEM.
+(1) In the present report, Application Data refers to essential data for an application

+(2) In this option (OEM-supported SP App), as the SP remains the responsible entity for the V2X service, the application data source is marked as SP, though the data may be obtained via in-vehicle APIs provided by OEMs (according to the agreement between OEM and SP or following related standards.)

+(3) In this option (OEM-supported SP App Type-B or OEM-independent SP App), the SP App may use the power supply from the vehicle without specific agreement between the SP and OEM.